Roboflow MCP Server + Skills

 }

-Add this to claude_desktop_config.json:
+Add to Claude

 Can't run the installer?
 Install manually